 Order is a category of classification below class and above family.
-All mammals belong to the Kingdom of Animalia, the phylum of Mammalia, and are split into three subclasses of Prototheria (monotremes,) Metatheria (marsupials,) and Eutheria (placental mammals.)
+All mammals belong to the Kingdom of Animalia, the species of Mammalia, and are split into three subclasses Prototheria (monotremes,) Metatheria (marsupials,) and Eutheria (placental mammals.)

 These are then broken down into the twenty-eight orders of mammals.

 Artiodactyla (Even-toed Ungulates)

 Artiodactyla is made up of all the even-toed hoofed animals.
 Also called cloven hooves, these mammals are antelope, bison, camels, cows, deer, giraffes, goats, pigs, and sheep.
 Most of the large mammals found in the World are part of this order.

 Some species, such as the hippopotamus and bison, have short legs and stocky bodies, whereas others, such as camels and giraffes, have longer, thinner legs and slender bodies.

 Most species eat plant-based materials, and mammals of the suborder Ruminantia have a four-chambered stomach, which allows them to get all the vitamins and nutrients they need from the plants while breaking down the hard-to-digest materials.

 It is one of the most significant mammal orders, with over two hundred species of mammals.
 Artiodactyla is made up of animals that benefit humans more than any other order.

 The order Carnivora is comprised of animals that have evolved to eat meat.
 These include diverse terrestrial animals such as polar bears, wolves, weasels, raccoons, dogs, and cats, including marine mammals such as seals and walruses.

 All members of Carnivora are not necessarily carnivores.
 Although many are purely carnivorous, some are not and will supplement their diets with vegetation.